anananacr/bblib_tutorial/README.md

 # Tutorial of bblib

-Jupyter notebooks showing examples how to run the centering methods of bblib.
+This repository contains Jupyter notebooks showing examples how to run the centering methods of bblib.

-In `bblib_tutorial/data` you will find example of images necessary to run the centering methods implemented in bblib, as well as their corresponding mask (`bblib_tutorial/masks`) and CrystFEL geometry files (`bblib_tutorial/geoms`).
+In `bblib_tutorial/data` you will find example of images necessary to run the centering methods implemented in `bblib`, as well as their corresponding mask (`bblib_tutorial/masks`) and CrystFEL geometry files (`bblib_tutorial/geoms`).

-Remember to set the mask_file path in the geometry files (*.geom) with the corresponding path in your case.
+Remember to set the `mask_file` path in the geometry files (*.geom) with the corresponding path in your case.

-This tutorial is updated to bblib version 2.1.2
+This tutorial is updated to bblib version 2.1.2.

-## Dependencies:

-- Python 3.10

-- requirements.txt

 ## Installation
+This library requires Python 3.10.
 - On the terminal type the following command:
 ```bash
 git clone https://github.com/anananacr/bblib_tutorial.git